aio-libs/multidict/docs/multidict.rst

    'value'

-For performance :class:`istr` strings should be created once and stored somewhere for the later usage, see :mod:`aiohttp.hdrs` for example.
+For performance :class:`istr` strings should be created once and stored somewhere for the later usage, see :mod:`aiohttp:aiohttp.hdrs` for example.

 .. class:: istr(object='')
            istr(bytes_or_buffer[, encoding[, errors]])